top of page

 Go hiking in the Rif Mountains

-For nature lovers, the Rif Mountains offer an unforgettable hiking experience.
+For nature lovers, the Rif Mountains offer an unforgettable hiking experience, whether you're an avid hiker or a casual wanderer.
 Though overshadowed by the more famous Atlas range, these peaks rising above the Mediterranean Sea boast some of North Africa's top hiking trails.
-Whether an avid hiker or casual wanderer, the Rif enables you to gain a better appreciation of Morocco's natural wonders.

-Adventurous travellers can embark on the popular two-day trek to Talassemtane National Park, a stunning destination with unrivalled panoramic vistas.
-From the towering heights, the scenic cityscape of Chefchaouen and its surrounding landscape unfold beneath your feet.
+Adventurous travellers can embark on the popular two-day trek to Talassemtane National Park, a spectacular natural destination offering magnificent views.
 In three to four hours, you can scale the highest peak in the Rif Mountains, Jebel Tidirhine, or spend a day trekking to the rocky summit of Tissouka.

 bridge at ras el-ma in chefchaouen morocco